 Finally, I also revisit the equilibrium effects of fixed wages in this setting with firm shocks.
 Figure F.3 plots the results, confirming that while prevailing productivity is important for firms, longer wage durations continue to have similar effects as before.
-As firms become more forward-looking, the equilibrium shifts toward higher wages, to the benefit of workers, with reduced overhiring as well.
+As firms become more forward-looking, the equilibrium shifts toward higher wages, making workers better off and reducing overhiring.